Chigurida Kanasu: Plot

 Shankar returns to his home in Delhi with the news for his father, wanting to return to Bangaadi with his entire family (including Varalakshmi).
 However, none of them want to go with him.
 Varalakshmi, who is practising medicine refuses to come with him as her career is important to her.

 When Shankar comes to Bangaadi, he initially faces many problems because of Shanbhog.
 But he somehow successfully builds a bridge across the river, sets up a micro hydro-electric project to generate electricity which can be used for fencing.
 He also starts to cultivate his land.
 He gets all the help for his work from Muttaiah (Krishnegowda).
 The love and respect that Shankar got from the village residents in a short span of time makes Shanbhog furious and envious of Shankar.
 Meanwhile, Srimathi loves him and dreams of a life with him.

 Varalakshmi once arrives to Bangaadi, wishing to meet him.
 But Srimathi meets her and begs her to sacrifice her love for Srimathi.
 Varalakshmi does so and returns to Delhi with a broken heart.

 Shankar's hard work gain him rewards and all the village people set off for a celebration for the crops harvesting time.
 During this time, Shankar's grandmother falls ill and breathes her last.

 Shanbhog also restricts Srimathi not to go out of their home.
 But her mother helps her escape out of her house.
 She arrives at Shankar's home.
 But at this time, she falls sick due to the plague.
 Shankar tries to take her to the city.
 But Shanbhog, in anger destroys the bridge.
 So, Srimathi breathes her last due to lack of medical treatment.

 Finally, Shankar loses all hopes in his life and he is all set to leave Bangaadi to return to Delhi.
 Then, his father, mother and Varalakshmi come to him and say that they are ready to live with him in their native village, Bangaadi.
 His mother learns Kannada, Varalakshmi sets up a clinic in that village while Shanbhog, seriously shocked by his daughter's death becomes mentally challenged and begins to construct a bridge which he destroyed.

+Production

+Director T. S. Nagabharana and actor Shiva Rajkumar were coming together after their commercially successful collaboration, Janumada Jodi (1996).
+Chigurida Kanasu was launched on 8 February 2003.
+Nagabharana stated that the film required two leading females, and were yet to be signed.
+He added that the first schedule of the filming would begin in New Delhi, followed by Madikeri, "as the topography of the novel demands sloppy areas."
+Shiva Rajkumar's father, actor Dr. Rajkumar, revealed that he wanted to adapt the novel into a film 20 years earlier with him as actor.
+But, his wife insisted that their son should play the lead.